If you're thinking about retiring early, let me share some of the surprising benefits of early retirement I never anticipated.

 In a previous article, I highlighted the negatives of early retirement nobody likes talking about.
-It might have seemed like the negatives of early retirement outweighed the positives, but I assure you that’s not the case at all.
+It might have seemed like the negatives of early retirement outweighed the positives.
+Further, some readers commented I sounded depressed.

-Retiring early has by far been my “best career move.”
+There are some surprising benefits of early retirement I never anticipated as well.
+Retiring early has ironically, been my “best career move.”
 Originally, I thought I would just live a frugal lifestyle off of roughly $80,000 a year in investment income in 2012.

 My wife joined me three years later when she also turned 34 so we could both live free and frugal together.
 We thought we'd rent or buy a small two-bedroom, one-bathroom apartment near or on the beach in Hawaii and live out our remaining days.

 Instead, our lives turned out a little differently.
 We started a family and unexpectedly grew our net worth and our passive income more than expected, luckily due to a bull market.
 Now we're trying to figure out how to best spend our remaining years.

 To balance things out, let me share some of the positives of early retirement I did not foresee.

 Surprising Benefit #1: You might slow your aging.

 When I was 33, I started sprouting my first grey hair.
 Ah hah, the dam has finally broke!
 I remember thinking to myself.
 My hairline started to recede as well.
 All of this was kind of depressing as I had to come to terms that I was finally losing my youth after years of getting beaten down by the finance industry.

 Then one morning a year after I retired, I was looking at myself in the mirror.
 I noticed I could no longer find any grey hairs.
 I thought it was the bad lighting so I called over my wife to inspect me like how animals do in the wild.
 Nope.
 Still nothing.